-Website latest update on Dec 11, 2017
+Website latest update on September 28, 2022

-As advertised on the GALPROP website, HelMod website can be used as a a service package to seamlessly calculate the effects of the heliospheric modulation for GALPROP output files.
+As advertised on the GALPROP website, HelMod website can be used as a service package to seamlessly calculate the effects of the heliospheric modulation for GALPROP output files.

 HelMod is a 2D Monte Carlo model to simulate the solar modulation of galactic cosmic rays.
 The model is based on the Parker transport equation which contains diffusion, convection, particle drift and energy loss.
 Following the evolution of the solar activity in time, we are able to modulate the local interstellar spectra (LIS) of cosmic ray species, assuming their isotropy beyond the termination shock, down to the Earth's location inside the heliosphere.